-How to Analyze and Test
+How to Analyze & Test Direct Mail Campaigns

 There’s an age-old theory in marketing that a prospect needs to see or hear your message multiple times before they will act.
 Just like any other marketing channel, this concept holds true for direct mail.